 From: Hearing Before the Subcommittee on Surface Transportation Of the Committee on Transportation and infrastructure House of representatives One hundred fifth congress July 17, 1997 Washington, D.C.

 "Enforcement is important, Mr. Chairman, but we really need to study the causes behind road rage, and I'm looking forward to hearing from our witnesses this morning on ways in which we can identify and respond to the triggers which lead to aggressive driving.
 Perhaps we can incorporate some of these ideas when we move to reauthorize ISTEA."

 "This committee has been fighting and will continue to fight to provide adequate funding so we can relieve congestion, and that certainly will have a very significant impact on reducing the aggressive driving that we're experiencing in this country."

-have the capacity to change the emotions and the aggressive
+committee does not have the capacity to change the emotions and the aggressive feelings

-feelings of people out on the highway, but we do have a
+of people out on the highway, but we do have a responsibility and the

 Members of the Committee